mohitkrs848/Angular.CSharp.Training/Angular.CSharp.Training/ReadMe.txt

 2. Professional colours in Main page. (light colours) - done
 3. Sizes and other things for button (Add (+ icon) and Edit (pencil icon))) - done
 4. Authentication (Login, Logout, Session) - done
-5. User Preferences (based on role)
+5. User Preferences (based on role) - Done
-6. Filter on excel table
+6. Filter on excel table - Done / more to customize it
 7. pagination - done
 8. Sorting - done
 9. Add more charts, graphs using queries, trends (Dashboard dybnamic) - In progress